-Repai rFl ow - A complex element whose subordinate elements and attributes shall contain information about each of the one or more repair flows carried in the LCT channel, which may be associated with Source Flows, and referenced by other service signaling metadata.

-FECParameters - A complex element whose subordinate elements and attributes contain information pertaining to AL-FEC parameters that apply to this repair flow.

-@maxi mumDel ay - A 32-bit unsigned integer whose value, if present, shall represent the maximum delivery delay, in milliseconds, between any source packet in the source flow and the repair packet, associated with that source packet, in the repair flow.
-Default semantics of this attribute, when absent, is not defined.

-@overhead - A 16-bit unsigned integer whose value shall represent the sum of the AL-FEC related fields in the ROUTE repair packet relative to the size of the repair packet size as a percentage.
-The AL-FEC related parameters shall comprise the attributes @maxi mumDel ay, @overhead, and @mi nBufferSize, and the @fecOTI attribute under the ele RepairFlow.
-FECParameters.
+- RepairFlow A complex element whose subordinate elements and attributes shall contain information about each of the one or more repair flows carried in the LCT channel, which may be associated with Source Flows, and referenced by other Service signaling metadata. - FECParameters A complex element whose subordinate elements and attributes contain information pertaining to AL-FEC parameters that apply to this repair flow. - @maximumDelay A 32-bit unsigned integer whose value, when present, shall represent the maximum delivery delay, in milliseconds, between any source packet in the source flow and the repair packet, associated with that source packet, in the repair flow.
+Default semantics of this attribute, when absent, is not defined. - @overhead A 16-bit unsigned integer whose value shall represent the sum of the AL-FEC related fields in the ROUTE repair packet relative to the size of the repair packet size as a percentage.
+The AL-FEC related parameters shall comprise the attributes @maximumDelay, @overhead, and @minBufferSize, and the @fecoTI attribute under the ele RepairFlow.FECParameters.
 Absence of this attribute means that the AL-FEC related overhead information is not provided.